How to Use HDMI* to Connect Your Laptop to Your TV

 Now the hard part.
 Finding something to watch. :-)

-With Intel WiDi, get tour laptop on your TV instantly.
+With Intel WiDi, get your laptop on your TV instantly.